 However, my schedule is going to look different than yours, and different than hers, and hers and hers.
 As much as we’re the same, we’re also different in a lot of ways and you need to know how YOU use your time before we can grab some of it back.

-So that’s were just not guestimating here, we’re going to figure out how you use your time so you can find more time by using a time journal.
+So that we’re just not guestimating here, we’re going to figure out how you use your time so you can find more time by using a time journal.
 What’s a time journal you say?
 So glad you asked!

 What’s a Time Journal?